cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture8B.md

-These expressions are the essence of mean-field theory - the specific accounting of interactions with nearest-neighbor spins has been replaced with an average (mean) interaction, $H^\textrm{eff}$, so that spins are now **independent**.
+These expressions are the essence of mean-field theory - the specific accounting of interactions with nearest-neighbor spins has been replaced with an average (mean) interaction, $H^\textrm{eff}$, so that spins are no longer explicitly coupled.
 The mean field is identical for each spin and does not depend on $s_i$.

 Correlations between spins are completely captured in the ensemble-average spin term, which is a property of the state of the lattice and not a property of a specific spin.
 We can then use this expression for the energy of a single spin to solve for the magnetization.
-Indeed, we have already done just that on Problem Sets 1 and 2, where we solved for the magnetization of a paramagnet in a field
+Indeed, we have already done just that on [Problem Sets 1](../problems/ps_1/problem_set_1) and
+[2](../problems/ps_2/problem_set_2), where we solved for the magnetization of a paramagnet in a field
 $H$.
 We can use the exact same formalism but replace $H$ with the effective field $H^\textrm{eff}$: